Click Here for Our Recommended Antivirus for Your Device

 Manual wheelchairs are less expensive and require less upkeep.
 They are pushed or wheeled by a caretaker or the sufferer (self-propelled).

-Power wheelchairs are useful for people who lack the upper body power to drive their own chairs.
-Power chairs may be costly, thus they are typically not intended for short-term usage.
-The price of a wheelchair might vary greatly.
+Power wheelchairs are helpful for people who lack the upper body power to drive their chairs.
+Power chairs may be costly.
+Thus they are not intended for short-term usage.
+The price of a wheelchair might vary considerably.

 The cost of a wheelchair is determined by its kind, features, and personalization.

-1. Transport chairs have small rear wheels whereas a wheelchair has huge rear wheels.
+1. Transport chairs have small rear wheels, whereas a wheelchair has huge ones.

 Difference Between Transport Chair and Wheelchair